-The SAIACS Centre for Inter-Cultural Studies (CICS) is an exciting kingdom initiative that seeks to help equip the church to engage the world in a creative, contextual and compassionate way.
-SAIACS CICS helps the institute better achieve its mission and vision through doing more than formal academic on-campus education.
+The SAIACS Centre for Religion & Inter-Cultural Studies (CRICS) is an exciting kingdom initiative that seeks to help equip the church to engage the world in a creative, contextual and compassionate way.
+SAIACS CRICS helps the institute better achieve its mission and vision through doing more than formal academic on-campus education.

-According to Dr Prabhu Singh, principal of SAIACS, the founding director of CICS, and a trained missiological anthropologist with a PhD in Intercultural Studies, SAIACS CICS “will provide a platform for Christian academicians and field practitioners to collaborate on missional issues, engage in quality research, form strategic think tanks, and offer cutting-edge contextual training to further the gospel innovatively.”
+According to Dr Prabhu Singh, principal of SAIACS, the founding director of CRICS, and a trained missiological anthropologist with a PhD in Intercultural Studies, SAIACS CRICS “will provide a platform for Christian academicians and field practitioners to collaborate on ministry issues, engage in quality research, form strategic think tanks, and offer cutting-edge contextual training to further the gospel innovatively.”

 Key issues include discipleship, attrition among new believers, lack of biblical literacy, inadequate development of new leaders, and contextual challenges like persecution and poverty.